Handbook – Support Services for Students

 K–12 English Language Development Instruction

-The Office of Multilingual Family Services builds bridges to ensure that international families and the community are engaged and supported as partners in their children’s education.
-Our staff promotes communication between families and educators, and ensures equitable access to information and resources provided by the school system.
-We enhance the capacity of international families to enter and actively engage in the vibrant school system community.
+Multilingual Family Services (MFS) builds bridges to ensure that multilingual families are engaged members and supported as partners in their children’s education.
+Our staff ensures equitable access to information and resources provided by the school system.
+We enhance the capacity of multilingual families to enter and actively engage in the vibrant school system community.
 For more information, call 410–313–1294.

-The Office of Multilingual Family Services also offers the International Parent Leadership Program (IPLP) to parents.
-IPLP is designed to increase leadership capacity of international parents to step into leadership roles in schools and communities as advocates on behalf of the system’s international students.
+MFS also offers the Multilingual Parent Leadership Program (MPLP) to parents.
+MPLP is designed to increase the leadership capacity of multilingual parents to step into leadership roles in schools and communities as advocates on behalf of the system’s multilingual students.
 The six-week program helps international parents understand the framework of the U.S. educational system and the structure and functions of HCPSS.

-Chin, Chinese, Korean and Spanish speaking families may call the International Call Center and leave messages in their native language.
+Chin, Chinese, Korean and Spanish speaking families may call Language Access Services and leave messages in their native language.

 - Chin: 410–313–5968